 In Kurdish ‘Jinda’ means new hope, and that is what the center stands for, a place to regain strength, and hope, and start new chapters in their lives.
 A place where women can find some of the agency that has been taken from them.
 With the knowledge they gain from different vocational courses, the goal is that they can provide for themselves and their families financially and feel proud of their accomplishments.

-This project has received international and local media attention [ADD LINKS].
+This project has received international and local media attention.
 The Jinda Centre is now an independent NGO, as part of WADIs long standing strategy ‘project to partner’ which provides support to local actors who then remain an integral part of our network.

-Currently the Mobile Teams in Duhok continue to provide support to the Yazidi community by aiding on a need basis and by providing Coronavirus awareness in the refugee camps of the Dohuk area as part of our ‘Citizens to Citizens Corona Campaign’.
+Currently the Mobile Teams in Duhok continue to provide support to the Yazidi community by aiding on a need basis, encouraging economic empowerment, and by providing Coronavirus awareness in the refugee camps of the Dohuk area as part of our ‘Citizens to Citizens Corona Campaign’.

 The staff have been trained to work with traumatized victims of violence, specifically sexual violence by UNICEF, Salt Foundation, Heartland Alliance, UNESCO, and the Jiyan foundation.

 Education in camps – UNESCO project Syrian refugees: